zkemail/email-wallet/README.md

 - ✓ Use NFT extension to mint NFTs.
   - `NFT Send 1337 of Punks to recipient@domain.com` (and more)

-- ✓ [Advanced] Use custom DKIM Registry for complete control.
+- ✓  Use custom DKIM Registry for complete control.
   - `DKIM registry set to 0x1ababab111...`

-- ✓ [Advanced] Exit email wallet to a new owner.
+- ✓ Set email wallet to a new owner.
 New owner (EOA) can control the wallet by executing any calldata on a target contract.
   - `Exit Email Wallet.
 Set owner to 0x1ababab111...`

 #### Features: